1. Home/

 • Achieve through incremental changes and stakeholder involvement.

-How do you ensure security in cloud-native and microservices architectures?
+How do you ensure security in cloud-based and microservices architectures?

 What is the role of penetration testing in the SSDLC?